Python Coding for Public Policy#

-All the lectures and assignment templates are in this repository, so you could go through them on your own.
+All the lectures and assignment templates are available for download through this site, so you could go through them on your own.
 The benefits of enrolling are:

-You get access to lectures, which includes commentary that isn’t in this repository
+You get access to lectures, which includes commentary that isn’t available here

 You get access to assignment solutions

 There is an instructor to answer questions, both during and between lectures

 You get feedback on your assignments